 Applicants for unconditional admission to the MA or MS program are required to meet the minimum admission requirements of the Graduate School and to have an undergraduate degree with a major or minor in economics or finance from an accredited institution.
-Their academic records should reflect proficiency in intermediate economic theory and statistics within the last seven years prior to admission.
-Applicants with deficiencies may be admitted subject to passing written examinations on economic theory and statistics or successful completion of courses in intermediate microeconomic theory (ECON 301), intermediate macroeconomic theory (ECON 302), and statistics (MS 251 or 502) or their equivalents.
+Their academic records should reflect proficiency in intermediate economic theory and statistics within seven years prior to admission.
+Knowledge of the fundamentals of calculus is highly recommended.
+Applications for admission must include scores from either the Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT).

+Applicants with undergraduate degrees in fields other than economics and finance or with deficiencies in economic theory or statistics may be admitted subject to passing written examinations on economic theory and statistics or successful completion of courses in intermediate microeconomic theory (ECON 301), intermediate macroeconomic theory (ECON 302), and statistics (MS 251 or 502) or their equivalents.
 Credit earned to remove such deficiencies generally may not be applied to the graduate degree program.
-Knowledge of the fundamentals of calculus is highly recommended.

-In addition to the information above, applications for financial assistance must include scores from either the Graduate Record Examination or the Graduate Management Aptitude Test.
-Although decisions regarding financial assistance will be made primarily on the basis of undergraduate performance and scores from these tests, applicants are also encouraged to submit letters of recommendation.
+Decisions regarding financial assistance will be made primarily on the basis of the amount of aid requested, undergraduate performance, and test scores.
+In addition, applicants are encouraged to submit up to three letters of recommendation.
 All inquiries about admissions should be directed to the Graduate Program Director.

 Within the graduate student's first term of enrollment, an advisory committee of at least three graduate faculty will be formed to oversee and direct the student's program in accordance with Graduate School policies.
 This committee will be responsible for monitoring the student's progress in the program.
-For students selecting an Applied Economics emphasis, the committee will include a graduate adviser from the economics faculty.
-For students selecting a Finance emphasis, the committee will include a graduate adviser from the finance faculty.
+For students selecting an Applied Economics emphasis, the committee will include a graduate advisor from the economics faculty.
+For students selecting a Finance emphasis, the committee will include a graduate advisor from the finance faculty.

-Candidates for the MA and MS degrees must satisfactorily complete a minimum of 30 hours of graduate course work for an emphasis in Applied Economics or a minimum of 36 hours for an emphasis in Finance.
+Candidates for the MA and MS degrees must satisfactorily complete a minimum of 30 hours of graduate course work.
 Required courses for either degree include ECON/FIN 400 and 415 and ECON 501 and 502.
 ECON 500a and 500b, 506 and 518 do not count for credit toward either the MA or MS in Economics and Finance.

 In addition to the requirements above, candidates for both MA and MS degrees must complete an emphasis in either Applied Economics or Finance.
 An emphasis in Applied Economics requires six hours of electives in economics (at least three at the 500 level) and six hours of electives in finance (at least three at the 500 level).
 Candidates for the MS degree must complete six additional hours of electives in economics or finance.
 Candidates for the MA degree must complete a thesis in economics for six semester hours.
-All elective courses must be approved by the economics graduate adviser.
+A graduate advisor must approve all elective courses in the student's program.

 An emphasis in Finance requires pre-degree completion of FIN 430 and 431 or the equivalent.
-Required quantitative courses include ECON/FIN 515 and 517.
 Required finance courses include FIN 525, 528, and 532.
 The student must also complete at least three additional hours of economics at the 500 level.
 Candidates for the MS degree must add FIN 596 and an additional three hours of economics.
+Recommended quantitative courses include ECON/FIN 515 and 517.
 Candidates for the MA degree must complete a thesis in finance for six semester hours.
-All elective courses must be approved by the finance graduate adviser.
+A graduate advisor must approve all elective courses in the student's program.